 When starting a LeSS Adoption, one of the first things to clarify is what your product actually is.
-More often than not, the product definition prefered in LeSS isn’t the same as the initial product definition, and thus this leads to a change in thinking and eventually a change in the organization.
+More often than not, the product definition preferred in LeSS isn’t the same as the initial product definition, and thus this leads to a change in thinking and eventually a change in the organization.

 The Product Definition needs to be clarified because it will affect: